Simple Steps to Disable Wayland on Ubuntu

 Luckily, at the time of publishing, Ubuntu makes it incredibly easy to disable Wayland and move back to the older X window system.

-By the end of this guide, you will understand how to easily disable or enable Wayland on your Ubuntu system.
+By the end of this guide, you will understand how to easily disable Wayland on your Ubuntu system.

-This section will walk you through the very simple steps to disable or enable Wayland.
+This section will walk you through the very simple steps to disable Wayland.

 When you disable Wayland, your Ubuntu system will automatically switch back to using the older window system.
 This functionality might be removed in future versions, but hopefully, by then, all of the issues with using Wayland will have been ironed out.